GreenedDev/Duels/README.md

 You can use MiniMessage format messages in the language config.

 How do we teleport players to spawn?
-By executing command "/spawn <player>" from console.
+You have to set spawn's location using /setduelspawn.